Empathy Over Control: Dharmic Wisdom for Advice that Respects Autonomy and Dignity

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What practical steps support advising with dignity?
+What practical steps does the article recommend for advising with dignity?